-- We function as an independent clinical entity distinct from your academic and research program as well as from University Hospitals and Clinics.
+We function as an independent clinical entity distinct from your academic and research program, as well as from OHSU Hospitals and Clinics.

-- All faculty providers in the JBT Health & Wellness Center are prohibited from ever grading or evaluating our patients in any of their educational or training settings.
-While we might meet or speak to student or postdoctoral groups in an academic setting, responses, attendance or any form of evaluation is strictly prohibited.
-Any faculty member who provides health care in the JBT Health & Wellness Center must screen all students or postdoctoral fellows prior to rotating on a ward or teaching service to make sure the patient does not interact with that faculty member in any evaluative or graded capacity.
+• All faculty providers in the JBT Health & Wellness Center are prohibited from ever grading or evaluating our patients in any of their educational or training settings.
+While we might meet with or speak to student or postdoctoral groups in an academic setting, responses, attendance or any form of evaluation is strictly prohibited.